Small data is ideal in situations where large data sets are neither necessary nor practical

 The differences between small data and big data are appreciable and mainly based on volume, focus and the way data sets are processed and analysed.

-• Applications and objectives.
-Small data is used to obtain more specific and focused information in order to better understand customers, personalise experiences, optimise processes and improve decision-making in situations that do not require the analysis of large amounts of data.
-Big data, for its part, serves to identify patterns and trends in massive data sets, which enables strategic decision-making, predictive analytics and improved operational efficiency in various areas such as marketing and finance, among others.
+- Applications and objectives.
+Small data is used to obtain more specific and focused information to better understand customers, personalise experiences, optimise processes and improve decision-making in situations that don’t require the analysis of large amounts of data.
+Big data, meanwhile, serves to identify patterns and trends in massive data sets, which enables strategic decision-making, predictive analytics and improved operational efficiency in areas such as marketing and finance, among others.

 The benefits of small data